saltyorg/docs/docs/sandbox/apps/freshrss.md

-# freshrss
+# Freshrss

 ## What is it?

-[freshrss](https://freshrss.org/) is a self-hosted RSS and Atom feed aggregator.
+[Freshrss](https://freshrss.org/) is a self-hosted RSS and Atom feed aggregator.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|